b3r8/robust-greedy-maxcut/README.md

 ## Description
 The input graphs must be stored in the `input` folder and must follow the same format as the G set graphs in this [link](https://sparse.tamu.edu/Gset).

-We used an open source solver to find the optimal (relaxed) solution for the G set graphs and the toy size B graphs.
+We used an open source solver to find the optimal solution for the G set graphs and the toy size B graphs.
 The optimal solutions found are stored in the `solver_optimal_cuts.mat` in the `solver_solutions` folder.

 To run the code: